Vinen88/todo-list-django-react/README.md

 1. start by navigating to gamify_todo_frontend
 2. run `npm run build`
 3. navigate to gamify_todo
+  - you might have to run `docker-compose run web python manage.py makemigrations` and `migrate` on first run
 4. run `docker-compose up --build`
 5. open webbrowser to [localhost:8000](http://localhost:8000/)